BlondeauJulien/language-app/doc/api/coursesRoute.md

 ##### RESPONSE

 *  On success (STATUS 200) <br />
- Array of course objects not including their vocubulary and quizzes. <br />
+ Array of course object not including their vocubulary and quizzes. <br />

  [See course model here](../../models/course.js)